Thimsc/customlogger/README.md

 # LOGGER LIBRARY:
-Logger library that applications can use to log messages.
+Logger library that applications can use to log messages to multiple targets like File, Database, Console  which can be customized by using configuration.
+Logger library supports to log messages to one or more targets.

 ## Logger Library